 Virgil’s spirit will long be remembered by his Sunday night bowling league, his favorite rod, reel and tackle box awaiting his talents to capture the big one, also around the campfire on camping trips or hearing him cheer on his favorite NASCAR driver and for the Yankees and also by many boys, now grown, that he coached in Little League.

 Virgil was preceded in death by both of his biological parents, his foster parents and his father-in-law, Clarence Loucks.

 Cherishing his life and spirit forever are his wife: Caroline Pangburn of Middleburgh, sons: Robert (Jodi) Pangburn of New Market, AL, Andrew (Tina) Pangburn of Middleburgh; granddaughter: Gabrielle Pangburn of Fayetteville, NC; step-grandchildren: Jeremy Cook, Hallie Gott, Amanda (Dustin) Gott-Parris, Liam Cook, Nolynn Gott, Tyce Parris, Malichi Parris, Skylar Parris; mother-in-law: Mary Loucks of Middleburgh and many friends.

 A memorial service, with Military Honors, will be held on Monday, March 25 at 7:00PM at Coltrain Funeral Home, LLC, 134 River Street, Middleburgh.
 All are invited to visit with Virgil’s family from 6:00-7:00PM, prior to the service.

 Virgil’s family requests memorials in his honor be sent to the Pulmonary Fibrosis Foundation

 230 East Ohio Street, Suite 500, Chicago, Il 60611

-To send flowers to Virgil's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Virgil Pangburn, please visit our floral store.